E2FL: Equal and Equitable Federated Learning: Fairness with Multiple Groups in Each Client

-\section{Fairness with Multiple groups in Each Client}
+\section{Fairness with Multiple Groups in Each Client}

 ~ We also provide additional experimental results on a real-world dataset Adult Census Income Dataset~\citep{kohavi1996scaling}.
 This dataset contains 48,842 samples extracted from the United States Census Database and classifies whether individuals earn more or less than 50K per year.
-Prediction values are mapped to 0 $(\leq 50k)$ and 1 $(>50k)$ where output of $\hat{Y}=1$ is regarded as a positive output (i.e., making more money).
+Prediction values are mapped to 0 $(\leq 50$k$)$ and 1 $(>50$k$)$ where output of $\hat{Y}=1$ is regarded as a positive output (i.e., making more money).
 We consider gender as the protected attribute where we consider male samples $(A=1)$ as the privileged group and female samples $(A=0)$ as unprivileged users.
-Table~\ref{tab:Adult} shows the bias in this dataset for difference in their opportunities for making higher income $(Pr[Y=1|A=a]$ where $a \in \{0,1\})$.
+We split the data into train and test, and Table~\ref{tab:Adult} shows the bias in this dataset for difference in their opportunities for making higher income $(Pr[\hat{Y}=1|A=a]$ where $a \in \{0,1\})$.
 This dataset is biased towards male group where the male group has a higher chance of 31.4\% of getting $\hat{Y}=1$ while female group has a chance of 11.3\% of getting a positive prediction.
 The models that are trained on these data become more biased towards the male samples in test time by predicting $\hat{Y}=1$ with a higher chance towards the male data input.

-We distribute the data samples among 5 clients using Dirichlet distribution with two setting: a) independent and identically distributed (IID) with Dirichlet parameter of $\alpha=5000$, and b) non independent and identically distributed (non-IID) with Dirichlet parameter of $\alpha=1$.
+We distribute the data samples among 5 clients using Dirichlet distribution with two settings: a) independent and identically distributed (IID) with Dirichlet parameter of $\alpha=5000$, and b) non-independent and identically distributed (non-IID) with Dirichlet parameter of $\alpha=1$.
 We use two metrics to measure the fairness in this dataset that are used in previous works~\cite{ezzeldin2021fairfed, abay2020mitigating, zhang2020fairfl}.
 First, we use equal opportunity difference (EOD) (i.e., $EOD=Pr(\hat{Y}=1|A=0, Y=1)-Pr(\hat{Y}=1|A=1, Y=1)$) where it measures the true positive rate difference of majority and minority group.
-Second, we use discrimination index (DI) (i.e., $DI=F1(W_g | A=0)- F1(W_g | A=1)$) where it measures the F1 score difference between two groups.
+Second, we use discrimination index (DI) (i.e., $DI=F1(\theta | A=0)- F1(\theta | A=1)$) where it measures the F1 score difference between two groups.